 (Need more writing inspiration?
 Discover my latest book, I Can’t Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Problems.
-And if you are looking to create an easy, compassionate writing practice that resonates with you, you may also enjoy my simple and affordable INFP Writer Consulting Session.)
+And if you are looking to create an easy, compassionate writing practice that resonates with you, you may also enjoy Love Your Writing Life - A Self-coaching Course for INFP Writers.)

 Journaling helps me to deal with overwhelm

 As an INFP, my primary function is Introverted Feeling and my secondary function is Extroverted Intuition.
 That means that as an introvert, I need time to process things deeply.
 However, since I’m always on the lookout for the next new thing, I often take in more external information than I can process.
 Doing this leads to overwhelm.

 For me overwhelm is like circular brain chatter that won’t stop.
 Or just a paralyzed feeling of being unable to handle it all.
 Yes, this is closely related to (if not the same) as anxiety.

 When I feel this way, taking a moment to journal is like releasing the pressure valve of my brain.
 Free-writing is the best.
 I just let out all the thoughts that are swirling in my head, and I always feel better after I do.

 If it’s an emotional issue, I let out my emotions and leave them there, often not even re-reading what I wrote.